Travel to the Dead Sea: Discover

 The Dead Sea is dying – this is something those of you interested in climate change might have heard.
 But don’t worry, even though the water level is receding at an alarming rate, at some point due to the minerals in the water, the rate of evaporation will stabilise along with the water levels.

-Dead Sea Treatments - When to Undertake Them
+Dead Sea Treatments - Best Times

 The best times for treating particular health conditions:

 - Psoriasis and psoriatic arthritis (late March to early June / September to November)

 - Atopic dermatitis (March to May / September-November)

 - Ichthyosis and acne (vulgaris, conglobata, indurated among others, from February to May), scleroderma in the initial stage (April to June / September and October)

 - Parapsoriasis diseases, e.g. lichen planus (January to June / September to November)

 - Prurigo nodularis, mycosis fungoides st. I - II, alopecia areata, papular urticaria, uveitis (May-June / September and October)

 - Respiratory diseases (October to March)

 - Rheumatic and orthopedic diseases (February to early June / September to December) such as rheumatoid arthritis, gouty arthritis, osteoarthritis, soft tissue rheumatism, osteoarthritis.
 Cervical vertebrae, sciatica, shoulder pain, myalgia, neuralgia, fibromyalgia.